SMP Logo

 Registered: May 2003

-This link and this onemay be of help.
+This link (Coin Silverware Photography) and this one (Photography) may be of help.

 This site lists cameras good for macro (close up) work, and this one has excellent hands-on reviews/tutorials of most digital cameras.